shivannis/xandr-docs-public/xandr-docs/articles/monetize/cross-device-reporting.md

 ---
-title : Microsoft Monetize - Reporting (Cross-Device) description : This page deals with Cross-Device Reporting that is present in the NetworkAnalytics report, the Device Analytics report, the Data Usage report, as well as on the Analytics tab for the augmented line item. ms.date: 10/28/2023
+title: Microsoft Monetize - Reporting (Cross-Device)
+description: This page deals with Cross-Device Reporting that is present in the NetworkAnalytics report, the Device Analytics report, the Data Usage report, as well as on the Analytics tab for the augmented line item. ms.date: 10/28/2023
 ---